 The simple fact of becoming pregnant completely changes the risks associated with drinking alcohol.
 And this doesn’t mean drinking alcohol to excess or being addicted to alcohol.
 Really it refers to drinking any alcohol while pregnant.

-If a non-pregnant woman is only having an occasional drink, there may be no health or mental risk to an occasional drink.
-But alcohol and pregnant women don't mix.
-Any amount of alcohol during pregnancy increases the risk of "fetal alcohol syndrome disorder" in the newborn.
+If a non-pregnant woman has an occasional drink, there may be no health or mental risk.
+But alcohol and pregnant women don’t mix.
+Any amount of alcohol during pregnancy increases the risk of “fetal alcohol spectrum disorder” or in the newborn.

-It is well known that the alcohol one drinks winds up in the blood.
-A person's drunkenness is measured by detecting their their BAC - blood alcohol content.
-Every bit of a mother's blood circulates through the fetus as well, so every drop passes through the baby's growing body.
-While a little alcohol may not bother a mother much, it may severely interfere with the baby's proper development, especially growth and central nervous system development.
-This type of damage in the newborn is referred to as "fetal alcohol syndrome disorder" (FASD).
+It is well-known that the alcohol one drinks winds up in the blood.
+A person’s drunkenness is measured by detecting their BAC - blood alcohol content.
+Every bit of a mother’s blood circulates through the fetus as well, so each drop passes through the baby’s growing body.
+While a little alcohol may not bother a mother much, it may severely interfere with the baby’s proper development, especially growth and central nervous system development.
+This type of damage in the newborn is referred to as “Fetal Alcohol Spectrum Disorder” (FASD).
 This term describes a range of abnormalities from mild to severe.

 FASD symptoms may show up as physical, mental or developmental abnormalities.
 A baby may have a few, some or all of these symptoms and they may vary in severity:

 - Abnormal facial features and a small head

 - Problems with the kidneys or bones or especially the heart